hu17889/go_spider/README.md

 **Functions:**

 - Get result crawled: GetJson, GetHtmlParser, GetBodyStr(plain text)
-- Get information of crawled object: GetRequest, GetCookies, GetHeader
+- Get information of objective crawled: GetRequest, GetCookies, GetHeader
 - Get Status of crawl process: IsSucc(Download success or not), Errormsg(Get error info in Downloader)
-- Config setting:SetSkip, GetSkip(Not output result in pipeline if skip is true), AddTargetRequest, AddTargetRequests(Save urls crawled next stage), AddField(Save key-value pairs after parsing)
+- Config setting:SetSkip, GetSkip(if skip is true, do not output result in Pipeline), AddTargetRequest, AddTargetRequests(Save urls to be crawled next stage), AddField(Save key-value pairs after parsing)

 ### Scheduler

-**Summary:** The moduler is a Request queue.
+**Summary:** The Scheduler moduler is a Request queue.
 Urls parsed in PageProcesser will be pushed in the queue.

 **Functions:**